 You explore subjects such as:

-In your year one, you benefit from a general business education, introducing you to accounting, finance and economics, as well as management and marketing, giving you the flexibility to follow a range of careers after you graduate.
+In year one, you benefit from a general business education, introducing you to accounting and finance as well as management and marketing, giving you the flexibility to follow a range of careers after you graduate.

-In your final year, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation which can focus on either management or marketing or combine elements from both at your preference.
-This will give you the chance to further develop vital employability skills in areas of research, time management and critical thinking as well as offering you the opportunity to explore what interests you.
+In your final year, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation which can focus on either management or marketing or combine elements from both as you prefer.
+This will give you the chance to further develop vital employment skills in areas of research, time management and critical thinking as well as offering you the opportunity to explore what interests you.